NovaByte-CS4800-Group-2/demo-website/README.md

   - add "bootstrap": "^5.2.3" in the package.json file under 'dependencies'

 Now in order to run the server type: **npm run dev**

+---

+## SETTING UP FRONT END

+### Cloning from Git

+After cloning the repo from git, there are a few steps you need to follow:

+- install mysql2 ( mysql2 package is a drop-in replacement for mysql that aims to be faster and more efficient)
+  - npm i mysyspl2
+- install dotenv
+  - npm i dotenv

+This will install necessary dependencies and node_modules.

+Now navigate to database.js and notice the process.env variables in the pool.
+You will need to create your own values for those variables in a seperate file.

+create an .env file, and write your information in this format

+MYSQL_HOST = '127.0.0.1'
+MYSQL_USER = 'root'
+MYSQL_PASSWORD = **write your own password here** MYSQL_DATABASE = 'notes_app'

+<ins>These values may change later but follow this for now</ins>

+### using notes_app

+As a sample database we will use notes_app.
+Open up mysql in the terminal (refer to prerequisites to see how) and copy the code from schema.sql and paste.
+You can then type **show databases;** and if you see notes_app listed everything worked correctly!

+### Thunder Client

+Install the Thunder Client extension on vs code to test the code and make sure the right values are being retrived from the database!